George Miller's unrealized projects: Justice League: Mortal

 In 2007, Miller signed on to direct a Justice League film titled Justice League: Mortal.
 The following month roughly 40 actors and actresses were auditioning for the ensemble superhero roles, among them were Joseph Cross, Michael Angarano, Max Thieriot, Minka Kelly, Adrianne Palicki and Scott Porter.
 Miller intended to cast younger actors as he wanted them to "grow" into their roles over the course of several films.
 D. J. Cotrona was cast as Superman, along with Armie Hammer as Batman.
 Jessica Biel reportedly declined the Wonder Woman role after being in negotiations.
 The character was also linked to actresses Teresa Palmer and Shannyn Sossamon, along with Mary Elizabeth Winstead, who confirmed that she had auditioned.
 Ultimately Megan Gale was cast as Wonder Woman, while Palmer was cast as Talia al Ghul, whom Miller had in mind to act with a Russian accent.
 The script for Justice League: Mortal would have featured the John Stewart character as the Green Lantern, a role originally offered to Columbus Short.
 Hip hop recording artist and rapper Common was cast, with Adam Brody as The Flash / Barry Allen, and Jay Baruchel as the lead villain, Maxwell Lord.
 Longtime Miller collaborator Hugh Keays-Byrne had been cast in an unnamed role, rumored to be Martian Manhunter.
 Aquaman had yet to be cast.
-Marit Allen was hired as the original costume designer before her untimely death in November 2007, and the responsibilities were assumed by Weta Workshop.
+Marit Allen was hired as the original costume designer before her death in November 2007, and the responsibilities were assumed by Weta Workshop.
 While production was initially held up due to the 2007–08 Writers Guild of America strike, further production delays and the success of The Dark Knight led to Warner Bros. deciding to put the film on hold and pursue different options.